|3rd Foot Guards (Or Scotch Guards)|

 During the events which led up to the Glorious Revolution of 1688 James Douglas was a Lieutenant-General.
 Under his command the Scots Guard marched south to face the Prince of Orange.
 It reached London towards the end of October and was quartered in the vicinity of Holborn.
 It next advanced with the royal army and was stationed at Reading.
 It's said that while there one of its battalions revolted to the prince of Orange and that Douglas did not prevent them from doing so.

-The Scots regiment of Foot Guards during the Nine Years War
+2 The Scots Foot Guards during the Nine Years War

 On 6 October 1689 the Scots guard was on the extreme right of the alliance order of battle near Alteren7.
 In the winter of 1689-1690 the Scots Guard was quartered in Brugge and Gent8.
-In July 1690 the Scotch guards participated in the battle of Fleurus and in September George Ramsay9 became its colonel.
+In July 1690 the Scotch guards participated in the battle of Fleurus.
 In August 1690 the Scots Guard was in camp near Halle10.
 In March and April 1691 the Scots Guard was in the camp near Halle, and designated to be in the alliance army assembling to try and lift the siege of Mons11.
 This attempt failed and Mons surrendered on 10 April 1691.
 In June the Scots Guard then camped in near Oprebayx12.
 On 26 June 1691 it was near Gemblours13.

 On 3 August 1692 the Scots Guards participated in the Battle of Steenkerque with two battalions.
 They came off lightly with 1 killed and 10 wounded14.
 In June 1693 the Scots guard camped near the Abbey of Parck with 1 battalion in the first and 1 in the second line14b.
 In July 1693 the Scotch Guards participated in the battle of Neerwinden.
 Still under George Ramsay the regiment participated in the 1695 siege of Namur.